-The baseline partition algorithm for this challenge, with its rigorous statistical foundation, is ideal for processing streaming graph data.
-Good partitions found on the graph at a previous state are samples on the posterior distribution of the partition, which can be used as starting partitions for the graph at the current state with additional nodes and edges.
-This has the natural Bayesian interpretation of the posterior distribution from
+Advantageously, the baseline partition algorithm with its rigorous statistical foundation, is ideal for processing streaming graphs.
+Good partitions found on the graph at a previous streaming stage are samples on the posterior distribution of the partition, which can be used as starting partitions for the graph at the current stage.
+This has the natural Bayesian interpretation of the posterior distribution from a previous state serving as the prior distribution on the current state, as additional data on the graph arrives.

-Fig. 2.
+Fig. 3.
 Partitions at selected stages of the algorithm, with the nodes colored and shaped according to their block assignments.
 The algorithm begins with too many blocks (i.e. over partition) and performs block-merges and nodal updates as it searches for the optimal partition.
 The Fibonacci search eventually converges to the partition with the optimal number of blocks, which is shown in (c) with 8 blocks.